Foreman overview and concepts

 Default Organization View

 A Default Organization View is an application-controlled content view for all content that is synchronized to Foreman.
-With the Default Organization View, you can register a host to Foreman and access content by using a subscription and without manipulating content views and lifecycle environments.
+You can register a host to the Library environment on Foreman to consume the Default Organization View without configuring content views and lifecycle environments.

 Promoting a content view across environments